Manager, Conferences & Events

 Location: DC Metro Area

-Our client, Council on Foundations (“Council”) is seeking a Manager, Event Logistics.
-The Manager, Event Logistics is responsible for the planning, coordination, and logistics of all Council’s in-person, virtual and hybrid conferences, events, and meetings.
+Our client, Council on Foundations (“Council”) is seeking a Manager, Conferences & Events.
+The Manager, Conferences & Events is responsible for the planning, coordination, and logistics of all Council’s in-person, virtual and hybrid conferences, events, and meetings.
 The Manager will execute an estimated 30+ events per year, ranging from board meetings, workshops, leadership development, summits, conferences, and more.
 The Manager will collaborate closely with other Council departments to ensure business needs and quality standards are fulfilled.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed within are a representative of the knowledge, skills, minimum education, training, licensure, experience, and/or ability required.